Updated: November 3, 2023

 - Grading wait period.
 Unless you have that $1 million+ card, be patient.
 You've likely been waiting decades already.
 Faster turn around times come at a premium price.

 - Personal collection.
-If you don't intend to resell your cards, higher market value graders is not a big consideration.
+If you don't intend to sell your cards, higher market value graders is not a big consideration.
 You might even experiment with different graders based on proximity, your budget or the look of the slab.

 - Market value for reselling.
 The market dictates the selling price.
 Don't get too excited about the listing price that you see on buy and sell sites or the cumulative resale value by grader.
 If you shave off the top 5% of dollar sales, you are likely left with sales of all the other cards under $10,000 per card (subjective observation but you get the point).
 Many social media card groups will freely give you a grade prediction on your card.
 If you end up in the top 5%, you may want to consider two or three graders that have a recent track record for high value sales.